Judge advocate general

-Selection boards are held in April, October and December.
+Selection boards are held in April, September and November.
 Applications are accepted through our online application processing system.
-You must submit all application materials online on or before the 10th of the month (i.e., March 10, September 10 and November 10) prior to the board meeting.
+You must submit all application materials online on or before the 10th of the month (i.e., March 10, August 10 and October 10) prior to the board.
 In addition to your online application, you must also schedule a hiring interview with a Staff Judge Advocate (SJA) at any Air Force Base (AFB) through the online application processing system.
 A SJA will contact you to schedule an interview AFTER you submit your application materials online.
-The interview must be completed on or before the first of the month (i.e., April 1, October 1, December 1) of the board meeting.
+The interview must be completed on or before the first of the month (i.e., April 1, September 1, November 1) of the board.

 After the interview, the SJA will prepare a report that is forwarded, along with your application materials, to HQ USAF/JAX.
 Please do not mail application materials directly to HQ USAF/JAX.
 If you need to add materials to your application after submission, contact the SJA who conducted your interview to assist you.
 Additional materials will not be accepted after the first of the month that the board meets.